What if lies came in colours other than white?

 What if lies were sunshine yellow?
 To fill the receiver with hope, possibility and joy.
 Like Ally McLeod convinced the Scottish nation in 1978 that we were coming home with the World Cup.
 A dreich country, soaked in self-deprecation, suddenly became one of bright potential and self-belief.
 Shine, SHINE, SHINE.

 What of blue lies?
 The cool, the calm, the collected, orderly chosen ones.
 The Lance Armstrong’s Tour de Farce or Wild Bill Clinton, who “did not have sexual relations with that woman”.
-The stare down the camera, remain steady, keep to the script, repetition, stick to your facts, blunt feelings.
+They stare down the camera, remain steady, keep to the script, repetition, stick to your facts, blunt feelings.
 Deny, DENY, DENY.

 Then there’s fiery red, the emotional, impassioned fight the fight to prove your right.
 The chosen hue of Brazilianantly bullshitting Bolsanaros, or blatherskiting Trumps.
 Turn up the heat, amplify the hate.
 Fire, FIRE, FIRE.

 Then there the growth of green, the magic beans.
 To sew the seed.
-To fanaticize, to soar high, to reach the sky.
+To fantasise, to soar high, to reach the sky.
 Meet gold geese and grumpy giants to make believe, to dream, DREAM, DREAM.

 Then there’s darkness.
 The black lies matter.
 The eery shadow.
 To turn a blind eye rather than open wide.
 To pedal evil, hatred, stigma and hurt.
 To vilify, to deny, to dispute it is a lie, A LIE, A LIE.